lcmd-epfl/benchmark-barrier-learning/README.md

 - To generate/load the reps and perform CV-fold cross-validated predictions with a train fraction of tr, the file `src/run_all_fingerprints.py` should be used
 - Here, the datasets are specified as additional arguments, `-c` for Cyclo-23-TS, `-g` for GDB7-22-TS and `-p` for Proparg-21-TS
 - For example, for a train fraction of 0.8, with corresponding test and validation of 0.1 each, and 10-fold CV, the command `python src/run_all_fingerprints.py -c -g -p --CV=10 --train=0.8` will generate/load representations and run the models or load the results
+- The hyperparameters for each dataset can be found in `src/hypers.py`

 ### Language models
 - A pre-trained BERT model is fine-tuned on the appropriate datasets (cyclo, gdb, or proparg)